emeb/duo-examples/audio_fulldup/README.md

 allow different kinds of processing in the path, including tone generation, effects, etc.

+## Prerequisites

+This requires the kernel to be rebuilt enabling the CV1800b internal codec for both input and output, and buildroot needs to be reconfigured to enable ALSA runtime tools, including libasound.
+The default device names are assigned with the assumption that the MAX98357a I2S output driver is available although it is not used by default.

 ## Building

 Use the normal build process for duo-examples.
 Note however that this target